abunchofnerds-25/ccollections/README.md

 ### Real-World Use Case: Live Leaderboard

-A game server maintains a leaderboard where players are ranked by score.
+A simple game keeps a leaderboard where players are ranked by score.
 Storing negated scores as keys causes the AVL tree's ascending in-order traversal to visit entries from highest to lowest score.
 Insertion and lookup are both O(log n); the tree rebalances automatically:

 ```c
 void leaderboard_upsert(cbmap board, const char *player, int score) {